-An assistance animal belonging to or in the custody of any passenger should remain with that passenger for the duration of the journey.
-Licensees that have a medical condition which is aggravated by exposure to dogs, and where an exemption certificate from the Licensing Authority has been issued and where it is displayed in the approved manner, will be exempt from carrying assistance dogs.
+An assistance animal belonging to or in the custody of any passenger should remain with that passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the joint and the passenger for the duration of the duration of the duration of the passenger for the duration of the durat Licensees that have a medical condition which is aggravated by exposure to dogs, and where an exemption certificate from the Licensing Authority has been issued and where it is displayed in the approved manner, will be exempt from carrying assistance dogs.
 7. Fares and Cards a.)
 The licensee must not, if driving a licensed vehicle fitted with a taximeter, cause the fare to be in excess to that which is displayed on the meter, and must not cause the fare recorded to be cancelled or concealed until the hirer has had the opportunity of examining it and to have paid the fare. b.)
 The licensee must not demand from the hirer of a private hire vehicle a fare in excess of any which has been previously agreed between the hirer and the operator; or, if the vehicle has been fitted with a taximeter, and there has been no previous agreement as to the fare, the fare shown on the face of the taximeter.
-Page c.)
+Page 34 c.)
 The licensee must, if requested by the hirer, provide a written receipt for the fare paid.
-Such receipt should include as a minimum: The name of the licensee The licence number of the licensee The name of the Private Hire Operator The vehicle licence details - registration and licence number The amount paid for the journey The pick and destination points. Ň ~ = 8 8.
-Foi and Property The licensee must, following the completion of the journey, ascertain if any property belonging to the hirer has been left in the vehicle and if so, return such property immediately.
-Where any property is found and where it is not possible to return to the hirer, the licensee should take all reasonable steps to trace the owner of the property.
-Certain items of lost property are accepted at local police stations, these include: Items you believe may be linked to a crime that could be used as evidence Items you believe may be linked to a crime that could be used as evidence Firearms/weapons/ammunition Chemicals and explosives Non-UK passports • Drugs
+Such receipt should include as a minimum: The name of the licensee The licence number of the licensee The name of the Private Hire Operator The vehicle licence details - registration and licence number The amount paid for the journey The pick and destination points.
+4